golanlevin/DrawingWithMachines/lectures/2025/0825_hello/README.md

 ### In-Class Viewings: Low-Tech Drawing Machines

 We will spend plenty of time thinking about drawing machines that use computers, but let's begin with an appreciation of the poetics of those that don't.
-From this [list of links](../../../assignments/2024/01_diy_drawing_machine/list.md), we will view in class (time permitting):
+Note that I'm playing loose with terms like *drawing/drafting* and *machine/tool/toy/intervention*.
+From this [**list of links**](../../../assignments/2024/01_diy_drawing_machine/list.md), we will view in class (time permitting):

 * Jean Tinguely [*Metamatics*](https://www.youtube.com/watch?v=VxoqVvQeil0), 1959
 * Rebecca Horn, [*Pencil Mask*](https://www.youtube.com/watch?v=Eh9JH7daSbg), 1972